lightpack/docs/response.md

     }
 }, 'users.csv');
 ```

+**What it does:**
-- Sets `Content-Type: text/csv` and download headers.
+- Sets `Content-Type: text/csv`
+- Sets `Content-Disposition: attachment; filename="users.csv"`
-- The callback writes CSV rows directly to output.
+- The callback writes CSV rows directly to output
-- Ideal for exporting large or streaming datasets.
+- Ideal for exporting large or streaming datasets

+**Default filename:** If you don't provide a filename, it defaults to `'export.csv'`.

 ### 5. Streaming Gotchas and Best Practices